Eric G. Hall

 Born in Rangoon, Hall and his younger brother undertook the journey to British India on foot following the Japanese invasion of Burma, after the women in their family were airlifted.
 They walked for weeks through the jungles of Myitkyina to finally arrive in Dibrugarh.
 On his arrival, Hall was hospitalised for the injuries he had sustained from the journey.
-Afterwards, he joined the Royal Indian Air Force and was commissioned in 1943.
+Afterwards, he joined the Royal Indian Air Force in 1943.

 Deployed to Burma in a fighter-recon squadron, he participated in aerial operations against Japanese forces in World War II.
 After the Partition of British India, he opted to join the Royal Pakistan Air Force in 1947.
 Among its pioneer officers, he joined the team which assisted Wing Commander Asghar Khan to establish the RPAF Flying Training School.
 By 1958, he served as an instructor on the directing staff of the PAF Staff College, which he also helped establish and was appointed as the Assistant Commandant of the college on his promotion to Group Captain in 1960.

 At the onset of the Indo-Pakistani War of 1965, Hall was the Commander of PAF Station Chaklala and pioneered the idea of converting C-130 Hercules transport aircraft into heavy bombers, enhancing their capacity to carry 28000 lbs of explosives with modifications.
 Although the C-130 was unarmoured and lacked the ability to tolerate any Ack-ack, Hall volunteered to lead the first bombing mission on the heavily guarded Kathua bridge, on 11 September.
 This strike significantly hampered the Indian advance into the Chumb sector.
 The success of the mission prompted the Pakistan military leadership to approve 13 further bombing runs using the modified C-130s including precision-weapons strikes on Indian weaponry along the BRB Canal.
 For his leadership, Hall was awarded the Sitara-e-Jurat and nicknamed "The Heavy Hitter".

 Early life

 Born on 12 October 1922 into a Christian Anglo-Burmese family during the British rule in Burma, Eric matriculated from the Diocesan Boys High School in Rangoon.
 His father, Captain E. E. Hall was a combat engineer in the British Army and after the Japanese invasion of Burma was assigned to destroy facilities and equipment before it could be seized by the advancing Japanese.
 He went missing in action and was declared dead shortly after.

 Due to the war, the women of Eric's family, namely his mother, sister and aunt were airlifted to British India, while he and his younger brother left on foot.
 Exhausted and ill with blistered bug bitten feet, he wore out his shoes after traveling through the jungle on foot for weeks from Myitkyina to Dibrugarh, where he then remained hospitalised for a short time.